Dr Somerville, who’s worked for the NSW Department of Primary Industries for more than 30 years said the grant could not have come at a better time.

 “We’ve heard of some lucky escapes from our bee keepers and their hives so we are relieved our bee keepers are safe.
 The most critical issue for us is the loss of floral resources which may take many decades to recover.”

-Minister McKenzie awarded the grant to AgriFutures Australia to support the Australian bee industry and to promote the crucial role the humble bee plays in supporting food production.
+AgriFutures Australia received the grant to support the Australian bee industry and to promote the crucial role the humble bee plays in supporting food production.

-“Many of us enjoy the honey our 12,000 registered beekeepers and their half a million hives produce but there is a lot more to the industry,” said Minister McKenzie.
+“Many of us enjoy the honey our 12,000 registered beekeepers and their half a million hives produce but there is a lot more to the industry,” said Senator McKenzie.

 “The role of honey bees in agriculture and horticulture cannot be understated—the annual economic value of honey bee pollination in Australia is $14.2 billion.”

-“And of course honey and beeswax generate export dollars for our nation—all the way back through the farm gate which is worth about $45 million worth a year,” said Minister McKenzie.
+“And of course honey and beeswax generate export dollars for our nation—all the way back through the farm gate which is worth about $45 million worth a year,” said Senator McKenzie.

 “Pollination is essential for staples like apples and pears, cherries, berries, almonds and canola—that’s why we need to maintain the health of our bees and reduce risks to their population.”

-“Pollination remains a critical factor for the agriculture industry if we’re going to reach our shared goal of $100 billion by 2030,” said Minister McKenzie.
+“Pollination remains a critical factor for the agriculture industry if we’re going to reach our shared goal of $100 billion by 2030,” said Senator McKenzie.